dawngraham/timebanks/process_log.md

 	- "In Chicago, 127 schools nearly eliminated special ed by having fifth graders help the third graders learn the alphabet.
 The kids earned credits that allowed them to receive a recycled computer from the system."
 	- "In another example Cahn shared, teens serving on a youth court jury in Washington, D.C., helped reduce recidivism.
 The program reduced rearrests from 34 to 6%, he says."
 - [Solidarity Mass](https://www.solidaritymass.com/profiles) (sponsor of Ujima timebank) (Added 2/3/19)
-- People Fixing the World podcast: [The Banks That Run on Time Instead of Money](https://www.bbc.co.uk/programmes/p06s83lp) (Added 2/4/19)
+- People Fixing the World podcast: [The Banks That Run on Time Instead of Money](https://www.bbc.co.uk/programmes/p06s83lp) (Added 2/4/19.
+Notes below added 2/10/19.)
+	- Cahn on capitalism (following injury and being unable to work): "A monetary system which valued what was scarce and devalued what was more abundant and treated as worthless anything that was truly abundant.
+And I suddenly realized that meant it devalues being a human being because we are not scarce.
+Maybe we needed a kind of money that valued what it meant to be a human being."
+	- People don’t like to ask for help.
+There are often more givers than receivers.
+And once people have a network, they may make asks directly.
+(This aligns with more requests being related to higher activity.)
+	- TimeRepublik has over 100,000 member globally.
+U.S., Italy, Brazil, Switzerland are the major regions.
+		- Approx. 8 offers to help for every request put out.
+		- TimeRepublik is a for profit organization that wants to scale.
+Many "purists" don't want to use it.
 - Smithsonian mag: [“Time Banking” Is Catching On In the Digital World](https://www.smithsonianmag.com/innovation/time-banking-is-catching-on-in-digital-world-180969437) (Added 2/4/19)
 - Other "timebanks": (Added 2/4/19)
 	- [TimeRepublik](https://timerepublik.com/)